ManojKumarKarumanchi/BharatIntern/README.md

 ## Data Science Internship

-- **Stock Prediction:** Model to take the stock price of any company and predict its price by using LSTM.
+- **Stock Prediction:** Model to take a company's stock price and predict its price using LSTM.
 - **Number Recognition:** Handwritten digit recognition system not only detects scanned images of handwritten digits.
-                        Handwritten digit recognition using MNIST dataset is a significant project made with the help of Neural Networks.
+                        Handwritten digit recognition using the MNIST dataset is a significant project made with the help of Neural Networks.
                         It basically detects the scanned images of handwritten digits.